Vector Quantization

 Atlas Vector Search also supports ingestion and indexing of scalar and

-binary quantized vectors from embedding providers.
+binary quantized vectors from certain embedding models.
 If you don't already

 have quantized vectors, you can convert your embeddings to BSON